 It’s been a CRAZY month.
 We are in the middle of trying to sell our house and I’m trying to mentally prepare myself going back to work.
 But, I think I am more stressed about getting her ready for Montessori School!
+While getting yourself mentally ready to go back to work is a chore in itself, getting your child prepared for school, especially when they are so young, isn’t going to be easy.
 For those who have been following will know that my child sleeps A LOT and needs A LOT of sleep to not be a cranky baby.
 She average 3.5 – 4 hours nap a day + 10 – 11 hours of night sleep.
 Yes, I’ve been very lucky that she eats and sleeps a lot.

 Her first time in the playground

 But with Montessori School, for those who are not familiar…. they only do 1 nap.
 Yes, ONE NAP.
 I wasn’t concerned her crying when she doesn’t see me, or cries when I leave her… I actually kinda expected she would just do fine.
 But with her naps….
 I knew it was going to be a problem.
 But her Montessori School (Blooming Lives) has been so so so accommodating.
 The principle did say she will put her to sleep if she’s really tired since she is the youngest in the class right now.

 If you’ve been following my baby updates, I started doing Montessori Learning with her when she’s 6 months.
 If I wasn’t so lazy or went out… I think she would had been a lot more advanced but, we all know life gets in the way and some days I do rather just enjoy my lunch dates with my mommy friends or just hang out at the mall.
 But nevertheless, here’s the break down of what she can do so far:

 Month 6 – Can pick up food on her own